blockchang/DAO-alert-bot/README.md

 # DAO Governance Alert Bot 🗳

-This Telegram bot tracks and alerts DAO members about new proposals from a given **Snapshot space**.
-It sends updates directly to your Telegram channel, ensuring no one misses important governance events.
-Designed to make **decentralized governance more accessible**, it simplifies participation by keeping everyone in the loop, whether proposals are upcoming, active, or closed.
+This bot is designed to keep DAO members informed about proposals from a specified Snapshot space.
+It tracks proposals and sends alerts directly to your Telegram channel, so members never miss out on voting deadlines.
+It’s meant to make participation in decentralized governance simpler and more transparent.

+I’ve been involved in DAOs and governance for a while now, and there’s one thing that always seems to be an issue: keeping track of proposals.
+With so many proposals being voted on, it can be easy to miss important ones—especially if you’re not constantly checking.
+This bot is my solution to that.
+I wanted to create a simple tool that makes it easier for DAO members to stay engaged and informed.
+It’s not just about following orders—this is my way of contributing to DAO transparency and efficient governance.

 ---